 Lawsuits can be time-consuming and expensive to resolve and can divert management's time and attention.
 The software industry in which we operate is characterized by the existence of a large number of patents, copyrights, trademarks, trade secrets, and other intellectual and proprietary rights.
 Companies in the software industry are often required to defend against litigation claims based on allegations of infringement, misappropriation, or other violations of intellectual property rights.
 Our technologies may not be able to withstand any third-party claims against their use.
 In addition, many companies have the capability to dedicate substantially greater resources to enforce their intellectual property rights and to defend claims that may be brought against them, than we can.
 In a patent infringement claim against us, we may assert as a defense that we do not infringe the relevant patent claims, that the patent is invalid, or both.
 The strength of our defenses may depend on the patents asserted, the interpretation of these patents, or our ability to invalidate the asserted patents.
 However, we could be unsuccessful in advancing non-infringement and/or invalidity arguments in our defense.
 In the U.S., issued patents enjoy a presumption of validity, and the party challenging the validity of a patent claim must present clear and convincing evidence of invalidity, which is a high burden of proof.
 Conversely, the patent owner need only prove infringement by a preponderance of the evidence, which is a lower burden of proof.
-We do not currently have a large number of issued patents, which could prevent us from deterring patent portfolios than we have.
+We do not currently have a large number of issued patents, which could prevent us from deterring patent infringement claims through our own patent portfolio, and our competitors and others may now and in the future have significantly larger and more mature patent portfolios than we have.
 Any litigation may also involve patent holding companies or other adverse patent owners that have no relevant product revenue, and therefore, our patents may provide little or no deterrence as we would not be able to assert them against such entities or individuals.